rijuma/cside-challenge-proxy/README.md

 ## Stack

-This was a minimalistic approach using:
+This is a minimalistic implementation using:

 - [Deno](https://deno.com)
 - [Hono](https://hono.dev)